nlpub/russe/2018/wsi/index.md

 Please consider the example of the data format we offer: input.tsv, output.tsv.
 Note that the participating system should fill the empty predict_sense_id field with the sense predicted by the system.

+## Contact the organizers

+To answer a question post a message to rusemantics@googlegroups.com or post it via the GoogleGroup: https://groups.google.com/forum/?fromgroups#!forum/rusemantics.
+To follow the updates also join the Facebook group at https://www.facebook.com/rusemantics.

 ## References to Prior Work

 * Bartunov, S., Kondrashkin, D., Osokin, A., and Vetrov, D. P. (2016).
 [Breaking Sticks and Ambiguities with Adaptive Skip-gram](http://proceedings.mlr.press/v51/bartunov16.html).
 Journal of Machine Learning Research, 51:130–138.